 Simple Self Moving Tips from our Newest Employee

 Sometimes it's not so easy for long term employees and industry professionals to think like a customer.
-After all, our job is to know everything there is to know about the DIY moving industry.
+After all, our job is to know everything there is to know about do-it-yourself moving.
 From moving labor to DIY move planning and transportation solutions, it is our job to be experts.
 While this can be a great thing, it can also hinder our ability to see the relocation process from a customer's point of view.

 An inexpensive way to protect your household items during a move would be by renting furniture pads.
 It is a great preventative measure to protect your belongings and there is no limit to how many can be used.
 Most people (including myself) don't think about this when planning their move.